[Feature] Who will fill gap left by Soros' Open Society Foundations?

 Open Society Foundations' decision to sharply curtail its European operations as part of a broader organisational restructuring has come as a shock to many of the organisations whose work it has bankrolled over the last decades.

-EU activism and advocacy around progressive causes has long been heavily dependent on philanthropic funding and the grant-making network, and Open Society Foundations, the private grant-making foundation established by the Hungarian-American billionaire George Soros in 1984, has dwarfed any other organisation in the both the amount of funding it has given and the outspoken commitment it has shown in supporting liberal causes, experts say.
+EU activism and advocacy around progressive causes has long been heavily dependent on philanthropic funding and the grant-making network, and Open Society Foundations, the private grant-making foundation established by the Hungarian-American billionaire George Soros in 1984, has dwarfed any other organisation in both the amount of funding it has given and the outspoken commitment it has shown in supporting liberal causes, experts say.

 In 2021, €209m — or 13.5 percent of its global expenditures — went to its European and Central Asia operations.